-- 3.5.1 Such scheme shall invest its assets only in Shariah compliant assets - 3.5.2 In all other categories except money market Shariah Compliant Schemes, rating of any bank or DFI with which funds are placed should not be lower than A- (A minus) and rating of debt instruments in the portfolio should net be lower than A- (A minus).
-It is clarified that the minimum rating for placement of funds with Banks/DFIs and exposure against debt securities by a Shariah compliant capital/principal protected and/or principal preservation scheme shall be the same as for a conventional capital protected scheme i.e. not lower than AA-(Double A minus)23. and - 3.5.3 Every such scheme shall be categorized with respect to equity, fund of funds, income etc. in its constitutive documents and follow the conditions applicable to that category.
+- 3.5.1 Such scheme shall invest its assets only in Shariah compliant assets - 3.5.2 [In all other categories except money market Shariah Compliant Schemes, the minimum rating of any bank or DFI with which funds are placed and rating of debt instruments in the portfolio shall be lower of A- (A minus) or the minimum rating specified for that category elsewhere in the above referred Circular]33 (Circular No. 07 of 2009).
+It is clarified that the minimum rating for placement of funds with Banks/DFIs and exposure against debt securities by a Shariah compliant capital/principal protected and/or principal preservation scheme shall be the same as for a conventional capital protected scheme i.e. not lower than AA-(Double A minus)34. and - 3.5.3 Every such scheme shall be categorized with respect to equity, fund of funds, income etc. in its constitutive documents and follow the conditions applicable to that category.